agile-ts/documentation/docs/main/StyleGuide.md

 ## 📁 entities

-Our `core` consists of several entities, which exists apart from each other, having its own independent existence.
+Our `core` consists of several entities, which exist apart from each other, having their own independent existence.
 Each Entity manages its Data separately by doing rest calls or mutating States.
-This separation makes our `core` more structured, readable and improves the maintainability.
+This separation makes our `core` more structured, readable, and improves maintainability.

 **For instance:** <br />
 A _User Entity_ should only treat the whole logic of the User and shouldn't do rest calls for the _Todo Entity_.